Copyright © 2024 Community Living Well

 A woman with low mood, anxiety and stress talks on the phone looking out of her window

-Talking Therapies (IAPT) provide a range of support for when you experience difficult emotions, such as low mood, anxiety and stress.
+Talking Therapies provide a range of support for when you experience difficult emotions, such as low mood, anxiety and stress.

 Lise has struggled with anxiety for most of her life.
 We spoke to her to find out more about how her recent experience with Talking Therapies has helped her to cope.